btrplace/migrations-UCC-15/README.md

-# migrations_UCC-15
+# Reproducible migrations experiments

-Reproducible migrations presented on UCC'15 paper "Scheduling Live-Migrations for Fast, Adaptable and Energy Efficient Relocation Operations"
+This repository aims to provide a basis for reproducible migrations experiments presented on UCC'15 paper "Scheduling Live-Migrations for Fast, Adaptable and Energy Efficient Relocation Operations"

 ## Setup the environment